lewistang-uk/commute-status/README.md

 ## Findings

-- A large majority of eastbound trains have destination Edgware Road, which requires a change at Earl's Court to get to campus.
-This leads to a useful feature: if a train is direct to South Kensington (destination Upminster, Tower Hill, Barking etc.), the dashboard indicates that the next train is direct.

 - TfL's time to station is always positive, but the effects of the API described above make this unreliable for waiting time.
 Instead, implied time to station should be used for a next train indicator, with negative values indicating that the train is already at the platform.

 - The halved headway of trains along the line (135.1 seconds) gave a satisfactory estimate of average wait times at Southfields when compared to the collected data through a Monte Carlo simulation (131.1 seconds, 50k iterations).
 Analysis through probability theory gave a different result for the average wait time at Southfields (101.9 seconds) due to delays, showing that the halved headway is only accurate assuming a constant headway.